KrispyKremeSavage/Gaming-Website-Project/README.md

     the variable "class" to equate it to the "nav-bar" function in order for it to enact as such, followed up by using hrefs to direct the user to the specified app routes using defined functions, also making the drop down options enact as buttons
+    -The homepage uses Jinja and Bootstrap to format the structure of the homepage and where the top bar is placed in relation to everything else

 -Trivia

     -When clicking on the png image for Trivia, the png image enacts as a direct path to the Trivia Game by using an href that is set to equal the application route to the function itself (/trivia), along with a url_for command being used to interlink the png image and the href together so that the image can act as a button